Hugh Culber

-Hugh Culber is a fictional character in the Star Trek franchise.
-He appears in the television series Star Trek: Discovery.
+Hugh Culber is a fictional character in the Star Trek franchise, appearing in the television series Star Trek: Discovery.
 Culber is portrayed by actor Wilson Cruz.
 Originally introduced as a recurring character in the first season of the series, Culber is promoted to a main character in the second season.
-Within Discovery's narrative, he is the ship's senior medical doctor and partner to its engineer Paul Stamets (Anthony Rapp).
+Within Discovery's narrative, he is the ship's senior medical doctor and partner to its engineer Paul Stamets (Anthony Rapp), making them the first openly gay couple portrayed in the franchise.

 Concept and casting

 In July 2016, Wilson Cruz was cast as Culber, Paul Stamets' love interest, after having previously worked with Anthony Rapp on the musical Rent.
 Cruz was revealed to be reprising his role of Culber for the series' second season, as well as being promoted to the main cast, on July 23, 2018.
 The character's appearance in the third season was confirmed in October 2019, a year before its premiere.
 In October 2020, just prior to the third season's premiere, Culber's role in the fourth season was confirmed, when it was announced that the series was renewed.